quorten/quorten-bpc/dumunit/README.md

 Note that it is also possible to embed the test summary user interface into the target image and display that output in addition to, or in place of, the primary test results output.
+However, if you do this, and there is memory corruption during a failed test, the summary mechanism might fail.

 The basic case of unit testing implies a "self-test" where all necessary test data is embedded within the firmware image itself,